 Make no mistake: private schools want the best students in their classrooms, on their sports fields, and in their alumni networks, and every quality school screens for families and students they want as a part of their community.
 This screening process can range from a simple phone call or application form to a rigorous academic and character analysis of the student.
 The priorities of each school will differ, too.
 Some schools focus on academics, others on ethnic and socioeconomic diversity, and others on a sense of commitment and shared values with parents.

-Any way you look at it, the St Michaels University School The Best School Year Ever scholarship contest is one of the richest award programs out there.Now in its fourth year, the contest started strong and has gotten even better each year.The 2017 contest proves the rule.In addition to the grand prize, nine finalists a...
+Any way you look at it, the St Michaels University School The Best School Year Ever scholarship contest is one of the richest award programs out there.Now in its fifth year, the contest started strong and has gotten even better each year.The 2018contest proves the rule.In addition to the grand prize, five finalists and...
 [Read More]

 Theindependent or private school experience is an exciting time for new students:there will be new friends,challenging class work, sports and extracurricular activities.